nick-ducker/T2A1/README.md

 <summary></summary>
 <br>

-* **Security requirements**
+* **Security Requirements**

   For a marketplace web-application based on the Rails framework there are some security requirements worth considering.

   If we think about what a marketplace needs from a user in order to function correctly, we can break the term "security requirements" down into "How do we protect users in these areas?"

   Most marketplace apps rely on user to user interaction.
 Because of this, we need to differentiate our users, which in turns means storing some kind of information, unique to each user.
 This could be as simple as a password and username, to a full documentation of email, phone number and address.
 Regardless, the approach should be the same in that we will be storing data unique to a single individual, and that data should be protected and private from other users/attackers.

   Additionally, sensitive credentials, such as passwords, phone numbers and addresses, could be encrypted to further protect user information from improper use.
 This would certainly be a requirement if user profiles contained any identifying information and is good practice in general for password storage regardless.

   By the above argument, we can see that we will need to user a database system in order to store credentials, and ultimately, user products the web application.
 Therefore, we will be required to protect the database from SQL injection or other attacks that could compromise the database.

   Another aspect for consideration is payment.
 Arguably the easiest way to "avoid" dealing with payment logistics is to have the two users sort out how they will arrange payment outside of the web application altogether.

   Otherwise, it is imperative that we consider the PCI standards for payment processing when designing our application.
 This set of guiding principles ensures that payments systems are secure and are required if you want to conduct transactions using large companies products such as Visa and MasterCard.

   Tying into this, if we are planning save user credit card information (if they elect to do so), this is very sensitive security area.
 Steps should be taken to ensure all data is encrypted and saved to the database in a way that cannot be easily accessed by developers or attackers.

   User sessions will also have the be considered.
 As this is a marketplace, presumably users will be able to log-in in order to post things they wish to sell or log in in order to purchase items.
 This means a session token will be used.
 Because of this we will need to consider how we protect these session tokens from being discovered by attackers, which would allow them to totally skip a log-in and "impersonate" a user using their token.

   Lastly, as a marketplace app where people can by and sell items, there needs to be some kind of monitoring around what is being sold.
 If the marketplace is for a particular kind of product, how are we going to ensure those are the products that are being sold.
 Additionally, how do we stop users from selling illegal items and filter out scammers.

   <details>
     <summary>Resources</summary>